Skip to main content

 5.3.4 You may ask an advocate to act on your behalf providing we have written consent from you or the parties involved, or where there are documents that allow advocates to act on behalf of an individual who lacks capacity (as defined by the Mental Capacity Act 2005[1]).

-5.3.5 Normally, we will only be able to look at your concerns if you tell us about them within 1 year.
+5.3.5 Normally, we will only be able to look at your concerns if you tell us about them within six months.
 This is because it’s better to look into your concerns while the issues are still fresh in everyone’s mind.
 We may exceptionally be able to look at concerns which are brought to our attention later than this.
 However, you will have to explain why you have not been able to bring it to our attention earlier and we will need to have sufficient information about the issue to allow us to consider it properly.
 In any event, we will not consider any concerns about matters that took place more than three years ago.

 Investigation

-5.3.6 We will aim to investigate Stage 2 complaints as quickly as possible and within 20 working days.
+5.3.7 We will aim to investigate Stage 2 complaints as quickly as possible and within 20 working days.

-5.3.7 If your complaint is more complex, we will:
+5.3.8 If your complaint is more complex, we will:

 • let you know within 20 working days why we think it may take longer to investigate;